10 weeks – 2020

 4. Quickly and easily contact their community

-Second task, the feature that promotes community engagement, is the Lost mode.
-This mode quickly notifies trusted contacts about the whereabouts of the pet.
+- Lost mode quickly notifies trusted contacts about the whereabouts of the pet.
 To allow the user's contacts to have access to the pet's location without having to download the app, they receive a link to a private Google map accessible on the web, and password protected.
 Through Lost mode, you have the ability to contact them via text or call straight from the app.

 In the last two and a half months, I had solved the problem I had set out to conquer, but, new problems always arise.
 What if the collar came off or the GPS battery died?
 You would have no way to track your pet, and you would be back to square one.
 This was an issue that no other app had tackled.